nex-team-inc/nex-cli/README.md

 Welcome to the official repository of the `nex` CLI. `nex` is a comprehensive utility developed in Python, designed to encapsulate a collection of useful commands for employees at Nex.
 It streamlines various company-specific workflows, making it an essential tool for anyone working at Nex.

+The tool is built using the [Click](https://click.palletsprojects.com/) library, which allows for the creation of clean and easy-to-use command line interfaces in Python.
+Click is a modern framework for building command line applications and provides out-of-the-box support for argument parsing, help text generation, and much more.

 ## Installation

 The `nex` CLI can be installed directly from the Git repository via `pip`.
 To install `nex`, ensure you have Python and `pip` installed on your system, then run the following command: